UKCloud/documentation/articles/managed-services/man-services-home.md

 toc_mdlink: man-services-home.md
 ---

-# UKCloud Managed Services
+# UKCloud Managed Service Products

-## What Managed Services does UKCloud offer?
+## What managed service products does UKCloud offer?

-UKCloud offers a variety of Managed Services, all focused around removing the distraction of IT hygiene, enabling organisations to focus on genuine business value.
+UKCloud offers a variety of managed service products, all focused around removing the distraction of IT hygiene, enabling organisations to focus on genuine business value.

-The following provides a brief overview of our Managed Services; click the links for further details.
+The following provides a brief overview of our managed service products; click the links for further details.

+> [!NOTE]
+> These services are not intended to replace a customer's Systems Administrator or Operations Team.
+This service should be used to reduce the burden of routine IT hygiene and provide Level 3+ support assistance.

 - [**Managed IT Operations**](man-sd-managed-it-ops.md) - A portfolio of Managed Services focused on enhancing the general health of your compute assets.
 This portfolio is comprised of the following elements: